How to setup Apple Watch to show elevation gained in real time?

 Current Altitude on Apple Watch

 The other useful stat for running hills is knowing your current elevation.
 Thanks to GPS your phone or watch can also provide this.
 You will need another app to find your current elevation on your watch.
+Elevation can have an impact by itself for things like heart rate, so tracking altitude on apple watch is important.

 A favorite for this is the My Altitude app.
 It’s free and simply tells you the altitude of your current coordinates.